top of page

 Nope.

-And often, the most sustainable system starts with what you already own — a repurposed shoebox, a basket from another room, a simple divider you forgot you had.
+Often, the most sustainable system starts with what you already own — a repurposed shoebox, a basket from another room, or a simple divider you forgot you had.

 Buy less.
 Choose on purpose.
 Use what works.